 Give It Away

-If you want to use your money to buy happiness, give it away.
+Give it away if you want to use your money to buy happiness.
 Being generous has been shown to make us happy.
 That might mean gifting your children the downpayment for a home, giving money to a charitable or political cause you care about, or just buying the guy next to you at the bar a drink for no reason in particular.

 You Are Allowed Do-Overs

 When I write things like this, I’m always afraid I make it seem too easy.
 Doing this stuff is like losing weight.
 It isn’t easy, but it is simple.
 If you follow these steps, they will work.
 But I know it’s not easy, especially the getting out of debt part.